 Profile of the Supervisory Board

 In consultation with the Executive Board, the Supervisory Board has drawn up a preferred profile of its size and composition, taking into account, amongst other things, the nature of the business, its activities and the desired expertise and background of the Supervisory Board members.
 According to this profile the Supervisory Board consists of at least three and no more than nine members and should reflect the international social context and business environment in which the Company and its affiliated businesses operate.
 They must have knowledge of and/or experience in management of international companies or (quasi-)governmental organizations or possess extensive and relevant social experience.
 The members must be able to act critically and independently, both with regard to each other and to the Executive Board.

 Certain important shareholder and/or Executive Board resolutions require the approval of the Supervisory Board.
 These include the issuance, acquisition or disposal of shares, amendments to the Articles of Association, dissolution of the Company, certain major co-operations, acquisitions and divestments as well as the remuneration policy for members of the Executive Board.
 The Supervisory Board is the corporate body that resolves on the remuneration of the members of the Executive Board.

-The Supervisory Board consists of seven members.
+The Supervisory Board consists of six members.
 The present composition of the Supervisory Board and further information about its members are provided here.

 At least once a year, outside the presence of the Executive Board, the Supervisory Board evaluates its own functioning, the functioning of the Supervisory Board committees and that of individual Supervisory Board members.